Chinese national held by BSF along India-Bangladesh border in WB | Law-Order

 A Chinese national was apprehended by the Border Security Force (BSF) along the India-Bangladesh international border in West Bengal on Thursday, officials said.

-He was ''intercepted'' by a BSF party near the border in Malda district.
+The 35-year-old man, dressed in a black sweatshirt, pants and shoes, was ''intercepted'' by a BSF party around 7 am when he was ''infiltrating'' into the Indian territory after crossing the border in Malda district, they said.

+A Chinese passport bearing a Bangladeshi visa, a laptop and three mobile phone SIM cards were found on the man who was identified by security officials as Junwei Han.

+He has been kept at the Kaliachak post of the border guarding force, and a BSF spokesperson in Delhi said an ''interview of the individual is underway by agencies concerned''.

+Sources said the Chinese man does not probably understand English, and hence, a security officer conversant in the Mandarin language has been called in for a joint questioning session by officials of the BSF, local police and the intelligence agencies.

-The man is being questioned by officials of the BSF, local police, and intelligence agencies, and further details will be known once the session ends, they said.
+Further details and the reasons for his venturing into the Indian side will be known once the session ends, they said.

-The officials said a laptop, a Chinese passport, and some other items have been recovered from him.
+Headquartered in Kolkata, the BSF's South Bengal Frontier guards the India-Bangladesh international border in this area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)